 Summer Heat Takes a Toll on Your Mind

-Summer heat plays havoc on your emotional health just as it does your physical health.
+Research shows summer heat plays havoc on your emotional health just as it does your physical health.
 Anyone living with a mental illness is increasingly affected by summer heat.
 It can take a toll on your mental health if you take anti-depressants or other psychiatric medications because they can interfere with your body’s ability to regulate the temperature of your body.

 Your Emotions Rise With the Summer Heat